LorenaSol/Effects-of-Music/README.md

 # Music's Affect on Humans
 ## Brain-
 There have been studies that show an increase in brain growth.
-Music has shown an increase n memorization as well.
+Music has shown an increase in memorization as well.
+Music can trigger an emotion which then triggers a memory.
+A study was made in 2014, where 89 dementia patients were put to listen to music for 10 weeks or sing for 10 weeks and the effect was **positive**.
+They seemed to remember some songs.

 ## Mood-
 Different genres of music affect a person's mood.
+Even sad music can become beneficiary because it becomes an outlet to **vent**.
+Upbeat music can lift a person's mood.
+The lyrics can be relateable which helps people feel like they are not alone.

 ## Heart-
-Ever noticed the way fireworks and your heart go at the same tempo?
-The heart can synchronize to various sounds.
+Some surgeons have done open heart surgery while playing Mozart or other classical music and have noticed the patient recover quickly and the soft music allows the doctor to relax.

 ## Health-
 # Music for Humans